 The Board has developed a written position description for the CEO.
 The description is reviewed annually against both best practices and the requirements of Crombie.
-Approving the corporate goals and objectives is part of the mandate of the Board.
+Approving the corporate goals and objectives that the CEO is responsible for meeting is part of the mandate of the Board.

-Amongst other items, the CEO is expected to:
+Amongst other items, the CEO is responsible for: